thehugozhang/airbnb-price-predictor/README.md

 This repo contains our team's code that analyzes New York City Airbnb listings to understand which features of an Airbnb listing have the greatest impact on its pricing rate.

+The original dataset that we analyzed can be found on [Kaggle](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data).

 ## Files

 The files and their descriptions in this repo are listed below.
 Files in root directory: